pleyvaramirez/cse15l-lab-reports/lab-report-3.md

 government/Media/Program_Lodges.txt:With Liebler's help, Stimpson was given until Dec.
 29 to move. government/Media/Survey.txt:Phoenix on Dec.
 7 to finalize its report for the ABA's general
 ```

-Source:
+Using `-wr` to search for "Dec", what we got as an output was a list of all the instances in which December was abbreviated to "Dec" across all files contained in government/Media.

-I refered to https://www.geeksforgeeks.org/grep-command-in-unixlinux/ in order to discover all of these command options for `grep`.
+[^1]: I refered to https://www.geeksforgeeks.org/grep-command-in-unixlinux/ in order to discover all of these command options for `grep`.